brandonrobertz/autoscrape-py/README.md

             A string to sort the links by.
 In this case, any link containing "search" will be clicked before any other links.

-    Interactive form search options
+    Interactive Form Search Options
+        These options control the interactive form capabilities of the scraper.
+In order to use this, you need both --form-match and --input filled properly for your desired search form.
+This can be combined with the crawling capabilities, described above.

-        --form-match "Search Form"
+        --form-match [SEARCH_STRING]
             The crawler will identify a form to search/scrape if it contains the specified string.
-(In this case it will identify a form containing the text "Search Form".)
 If matched, it will be interactively scraped using the below instructions.

         --input "c:0:True,i:0:atext,s:1:France"